sillsdev/ptx2pdf/docs/dev/polyglotexample.md

 The sample above does *not* load `mergedMAT.usfm` (the line is commented out) and but it does load the `mergedJHN.usfm` file.
-Other files should be loaded in the place that `MAT` is, and the last file should be preceeded by `\lastptxfiletrue` so that the colophon is triggered.
+Other files should be loaded in the place that `MAT` is, and the last file should be preceded by `\lastptxfiletrue` so that the colophon is triggered.

 Notice that the hook resets itself (to generate the colophon).
 Commenting out